 How Do Whole-Home Dehumidifiers Function?

-A whole-house dehumidifier reduces excess humidity inside your home.
+Contrary to a whole-home humidifier, a whole-house dehumidifier reduces excess humidity inside your home.
 An appliance about as large as a toaster oven is installed as an add-on to your HVAC system, which uses ductwork, just like your central air conditioner and forced air furnace.

 When humidity inside your home rises above a preset level (usually 50 percent), your whole-home dehumidifier is triggered to extract moisture from the air.
 It works similarly to your central air conditioning system, pulling in humid air through the return duct and directing refrigerant through a coil.
 Humidity from the air in your rooms will condense on the coil, after which the condensed liquid is automatically routed either into a collection pan or directly down a basement floor drain.